 What is Prescriptive AI?

 It’s a type of analytics that relies on artificial intelligence, specifically the subfield of machine learning that lets systems make decisions based on statistical data relationships and patterns.
-Prescriptive AI goes one step further than predictive AI, as not only can it predict the best outcomes by analyzing huge sets of data with patterns but also suggest the best possible course of action.
+It may sound like what predictive AI does but what makes Prescriptive AI different is that it goes one step further than predictive AI.
+Prescriptive AI not only can predict the best outcomes by analyzing huge sets of data with patterns but it can also suggest the best possible course of action.

 Benefits of Prescriptive AI to Business